projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 Users or adminstrators may want to change [kernel arguments](https://www.kernel.org/doc/html/v4.14/admin-guide/kernel-parameters.html) of Atomic Host for various reasons.
-Previously, it was hard for the users due to many of the steps involved, and the harmful consequeces that can occur if users accidentally make a mistake in the changing process.
+Previously, it was hard for the users due to many of the steps involved, and the harmful consequences that can occur if users accidentally make a mistake in the changing process.

-In this post, I want to introduce a command(`rpm-ostree ex kargs`) that allows users to change kernel arguments on Atomic Host.
+In this post, I want to introduce a command (`rpm-ostree ex kargs`) that allows users to change kernel arguments on Atomic Host.
 This command simplifies the process of changing kernel arguments.
 This command also lies beneath [rpm-ostree](https://github.com/projectatomic/rpm-ostree),